ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

-# Building Yelp!
+# Building Twitter!

-Today we will be building a clone of the popular restaurant reviews website Yelp, using your knowledge of MongoDB queries, processing, and performance.
+Today we will be building a clone of the popular media webite Twitter, using your knowledge of MongoDB queries, processing, and performance.
 Yay!

 ## Table of Contents